A Valentine’s Day Rose by Any Other Name

 Emphasize that your staff are real, caring people: “I was looking for advice about roses and was directed to speak to Sarah.
 My goodness, does she know her stuff!”

 06. Cut straight to it with your best recommendations

 Having displayed expertise and earned trust, give customers an easy choice for them to make the right purchase.

 As well as their list of Roses of the Year dating back over the last decade, they also curate a list of “Occasion Roses” perfect for customers seeking just the right tone of red for the occasion, whether it’s Valentine’s Day or not.

 Ready to get your eCommerce business started?
-Create and customize and online store and start selling today.
+Create an online store and start selling today.

 Marketing Writer, Wix eCommerce

 Brielle is a Colorado native with a passion for innovation and helping to mobilize entrepreneurs.
 Brielle is a marketing writer for Wix eCommerce, which powers over 700k online stores worldwide.